 Bush beans care

-Because of their compact size, regular watering and occasional weeding are typically all that is required to keep bush beans healthy and productive.
+- Regular watering and occasional weeding are typically all that is required to keep bush beans healthy and productive.

 Choosing between bush beans and pole beans ultimately depends on a gardener’s specific needs, available space, and desired harvest timeline.
+The choice is yours!

 If you enjoyed learning about the difference between pole beans and bush beans, why not share this post with a friend?
-Here is a tweet to get you started:

-Admin note: This post first appeared on the blog in September 2012.
-I have included many more photos, a more detailed overview of the difference between pole and bush beans, a printable shopping list, and a video for you to enjoy.
+Admin note: This post showing the differences between pole beans and bush beans first appeared on the blog in September 2012.
+I have included many more photos, a more detailed overview of the difference between pole and bush beans, and a video on growing green beans for you to enjoy.

 Materials